-This document is intended to provide administrators the best practices for maintaining RCDevs WebADM and related applications (such as OpenOTP Authentication Server).
+This document is intended to provide administrators with the best practices for maintaining RCDevs WebADM and related applications (such as OpenOTP Authentication Server).
 The reader should notice that this document is not a guide for installing WebADM and its applications.
 Specific guides are available through the RCDevs online documentation library on RCDevs Website.

 WebADM installations and usage manuals are not covered by this guide and are documented in the RCDevs WebADM Installation Guide and WebADM Administrator’s Guide available in RCDevs website.

 This guide covers backup and restore recommendations for a typical RCDevs solution deployment including WebADM, OpenOTP with Radius Bridge and RCDevs Directory Server.
 Recommendations for deployments with Microsoft ActiveDirectory and Novell eDirectory are covered by this document.
 RCDevs installation packages do not install any file on the OS file structure (but startup scripts and log rotation scripts) and does not require any software dependency to be installed.
 It is also easy to move one installation to another server installation simply by copying the RCDevs components to the new server and repair some permissions.

 2. Application Components